nibblesnbits/my-portfolio/conv/book.md

 Even her breath didn’t sound like it belonged to her anymore.

 The Archive wasn’t in view yet, not really.
 But the air had started to taste like old parchment and words never said.
-She could feel its memory of her brushing the edges of thought—not gently.
+And beneath it, faint but insistent, was a shape— the weight of someone she had left behind.
+The kind of forgetting that hurt more when you didn’t look at it.

 Another step.